waiting-for-dev/front_matter_parser/README.md

 Content
 ```

-The `-#` and the indentation enclose the front matter as a comment. `FrontMatterParser` is aware of it and you can simply do:
+The `-#` and the indentation enclose the front matter as a comment. `FrontMatterParser` is aware of that, so you can simply do:

 ```ruby
 title = FrontMatterParser.parse_file('example.haml')['title'] #=> 'Hello'